 import arcpy in_workspace = "c:/temp" output_name = "rivers.shp" # Create a spatial reference object spatial_ref = arcpy.SpatialReference('North America Equidistant Conic') # Run CreateFeatureclass using the spatial reference object arcpy.CreateFeatureclass_management( in_workspace, output_name, spatial_reference=spatial_ref)

 Most geoprocessing tools include both required and optional arguments.
-Oftentimes there are cases where there are many optional arguments that don't need to be specified.
+Oftentimes there are cases in which there are many optional arguments that don't need to be specified.
 There are a couple of strategies for dealing with these unused arguments.
 One is to keep all optional arguments in order, and reference those you don't need as either an empty string "", a pound sign "#", or with a None type.
 A second strategy is to use keyword arguments and use the argument name to assign a value.
 Using keyword arguments allows you to skip unused optional arguments or specify them in different orders.

 Skipping optional arguments using empty strings.